2026 OIA Policy Agenda

 - Provide actionable resources to amplify our role as the business voice of the outdoor industry.

-- Launch a new online platform for members to access resources, take advocacy action, and discuss critical policy issues.
+- Strengthen our Mobilize online platform for members to access resources, take advocacy action, and discuss critical policy issues.

-- Share monthly policy brief newsletters to keep members informed about legislative updates, industry insights, and advocacy opportunities.
+- Share monthly policy brief newsletters and hold regular town halls to keep members informed about legislative updates, industry insights, and advocacy opportunities.

 - Bring members together through new task forces and working groups that address priority policy issues.